sg893052/sonic-buildimage/devops/SONiC_InbandFlowAnalyzer_FeatureSpec_Ver1.1.md

 # 9 Unit Test
 ## CLI

-1. Verify CLI command to configure IFA device for device id.
+1. Verify CLI command to configure TAM device for device id.
-2. Verify CLI command to configure IFA device type intermediate.
+2. Verify CLI command to configure TAM collector config with IPv4 type.
-3. Verify CLI command to configure IFA collector config with IPv4 type.
+3. Verify CLI command to configure TAM collector config with IPv6 type.
-4. Verify CLI command to configure IFA collector config with IPv6 type.
+4. Verify CLI command to configure TAM INT IFA feature enable.
+5. Verify CLI command to configure TAM INT IFA feature disable.
-5. Verify ACL configuration with packet action type as int_insert for IPv4 type ACL.
+6. Verify ACL configuration with packet action type as int_insert for IPv4 type ACL.
-6. Verify ACL configuration with packet action type as int_delete for IPv4 type ACL.
+7. Verify ACL configuration with packet action type as int_delete for IPv4 type ACL.
-7. Verify ACL configuration with packet action type as int_insert for IPv6 type ACL.
+8. Verify ACL configuration with packet action type as int_insert for IPv6 type ACL.
-8. Verify ACL configuration with packet action type as int_delete for IPv6 type ACL.
+9. Verify ACL configuration with packet action type as int_delete for IPv6 type ACL.
-9. Verify ACL configuration with packet action type as int_update is created when IFA device type is configured.
-10. Verify ACL configuration with packet action type as int_update is cleared when IFA device type is cleared.
-11. Verify CLI command to configure IFA flow with acl and sampling rate.
+10. Verify CLI command to configure IFA flow with acl table name, acl rule name and sampling rate.
+11. Verify CLI command to configure IFA flow with acl table name, acl rule name and collector.
-12. Verify CLI clear command to clear IFA device.
+12. Verify CLI clear command to clear TAM device.
-13. Verify CLI clear command to clear IFA device type.
+13. Verify CLI clear command to clear TAM collector.
-14. Verify CLI clear command to clear IFA flow.
+14. Verify CLI clear command to clear TAM INT IFA flow.
-15. Verify CLI clear command to clear IFA collector.
+15. Verify CLI show command to show TAM device.
-16. Verify CLI show command to show IFA status.
+16. Verify CLI show command to show TAM collector.
-17. Verify CLI show command to show IFA statistics for all flows.
+17. Verify CLI show command to show TAM INT IFA status.
-18. Verify CLI show command to show IFA statistics for a specific flows.
+18. Verify CLI show command to show TAM INT IFA statistics for all flows.
-19. Verify CLI show command to show IFA device.
+19. Verify CLI show command to show TAM INT IFA statistics for a specific flows.
-20. Verify CLI show command to show IFA flow.
+20. Verify CLI show command to show TAM INT IFA flow.

-21. Verify CLI show command to show IFA collector.
+## IFA Manager
+1. Verify if IFA configuration from CONFIG DB is received by IFA manager.
+2. Verify if IFAOrch is able to create IFA table entries in APPL DB successfully.
+3. Verify if IFAOrch is able to delete IFA table entries in APPL DB successfully.

 ## IFAOrch
-1. Verify if IFA configuration from CONFIG DB is received by IFAOrch.
+1. Verify if IFA configuration from APPL DB is received by IFAOrch.
 2. Verify if IFAOrch is able to create TAM objects for IFA configuration via SAI TAM APIs successfully.
 3. Verify if IFAOrch is able to delete existing IFA configuration via SAI TAM APIs successfully.
 4. Verify if IFAOrch is able to use existing TAM objects for IFA config that uses a previously configured IFA collector or IFA flow.